JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: The escape of Lyman-alpha photons

 In Figure \ref{fig:veloffset} we compare the \lya\ velocity offsets observed for our sample of galaxies with other observables that trace both the underlying stellar populations as well as the state of the ISM.
 We also include measurements of brighter LAEs in the EoR from the literature to increase the baseline of any trends that may become apparent.

-We find that the \lya\ velocity offsets anti-correlate with EW(\lya) as shown in Figure \ref{fig:veloffset} (top-left), which has previously been reported in the literature across redshifts \citep[e.g.][]{izo21}.
-This anti-correlation mainly stems from the resonant scattering of \lya\ photons by the neutral gas within the galaxies -- a higher velocity offset compared to the systemic redshift is indicative of more resonant scattering of the emergent \lya\ photons, which results in decreased \lya\ flux observed along the line-of-sight.
+When comparing \lya\ velocity offsets with EW(\lya), we find that our JADES sample shows a very weak anti-correlation (p-value $=0.59$), whereas the extended $z>6$ sample shows a strong anti-correlation (p-value = $4.3\times10^{-4}$), albeit with considerable scatter, as shown in Figure \ref{fig:veloffset} (top left).
+Such an anti-correlation has previously been reported in the literature across redshifts \citep[e.g.][]{izo21} and mainly stems from the resonant scattering of \lya\ photons by the neutral gas within the galaxies -- a higher velocity offset compared to the systemic redshift is indicative of more resonant scattering of the emergent \lya\ photons, which results in decreased \lya\ flux observed along the line-of-sight.
 Therefore, the same scattering mechanism is responsible for increased offset from systemic velocity as well as the reduction of EW(\lya) across galaxies.
 With high EW \lya\ emission that peaks close to the systemic redshift likely tracing low covering fractions of neutral gas, galaxies that exhibit such \lya\ profiles and strengths are also likely to be leaking significant amounts of LyC photons \citep{ver15, ver17}.

-For the sample of UV-faint LAEs probed by the JADES sample presented in this paper, we find the equivalent widths to be higher and the velocity offsets to be lower compared to UV-bright LAEs in the literature (Figure \ref{fig:veloffset}, top-right), which may indicate that UV-fainter LAEs could be more likely to host conditions required for efficient \lya\ as well as LyC escape, which we will explore in detail in the later sections.
+For the sample of UV-faint LAEs probed by the JADES sample presented in this paper, we find the equivalent widths to be higher and the velocity offsets to be lower compared to UV-bright LAEs in the literature (Figure \ref{fig:veloffset}, top right), which may indicate that UV-fainter LAEs could be more likely to host conditions required for efficient \lya\ as well as LyC escape (see also \citealt{prieto23a}), which we subsequently explore in detail in the later sections.
+For our JADES sample, do not find any correlation between the \lya\ velocity offset and the UV magnitude (p-value $=0.96$).
+However, when looking at the extended LAE sample with a larger dynamic range in UV magnitude, we find that the \lya\ velocity offsets appear to be reducing at fainter UV magnitudes (p-value $=0.001$).
+There have been suggestions in the literature that the \lya\ velocity offset increases with stellar mass \citep[e.g.][]{erb14, hay23a}, which may explain the trends that we see with UV magnitude for the full sample.

 Particularly within the context of ionized bubbles within which LAEs in the EoR must reside to be able to freely transmit \lya\ photons along the line of sight, smaller velocity offsets are also expected to trace large ionized bubble sizes \citep[see][for example]{mason20, sax23a}, which would lead to considerably less attenuation by the intervening IGM and therefore, higher transmission of \lya\ leading to high equivalent width measurements.